Tpw429/Pewlett-Hackard-Analysis/README.md

 ![Retirement Titles](Data/retirement_titles.PNG)

 - Unfortunately, this table is not perfect.
 In fact, we see that some of the same employees are repeated twice, when they should only be shown once.
 This might've happened because of a job title switch over the years.
-To combat this problem, I used the DISTINCT ON method to retrieve only one occurence of the employee number and took variation with the most recent job title date.
-The reults of this new edited version of the potential retiree candidates is shown below.
+To combat this problem, I used the DISTINCT ON method to retrieve only one occurence of the employee number and took the variation with the most recent job title date.
+The results of this new edited version of the potential retiree candidates is shown below.

 ![Unique Titles](Data/unique_titles.PNG)